Paragon-Software-Group/paragon_apfs_sdk_ce/README.md

 ## Limitations

 - Read-only access to APFS volumes.
-If you need read-write access: https://www.paragon-software.com/business/apfs-sdk-pro/
+A read-write version of Paragon APFS SDK will be available soon on site: https://www.paragon-software.com/
 - Only first sub-volume can be accessed on 32-bit platforms
 - Stable work with 16TB+ volumes is not guaranteed
 - No support for hardware-encrypted APFS volumes